wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/explore-insights.md

 As an executive on the HR team, you've just received word that according to a recent engagement survey, some employees at Contoso are not feeling empowered in their work.
 You decide to dive deeper into Workplace Analytics metrics related to manager-employee relationships and investigate opportunities to improve manager effectiveness.

 In **Develop effective managers > Promote coaching and development > See your insights**, you select **Explore the stats** to view the **Management and coaching** dashboard.
-You would like a recent snapshot of the data, so in the upper right corner of the dashboard, you confirm the date range in **Settings and filters** is set to the last three months, group by Organization, and click **Apply**.
+You would like a recent snapshot of the data, so in the upper right corner of the dashboard, you confirm the date range in **Settings and filters** is set to the last three months, group by **Organization**, and click **Apply**.
 In the **Meeting hours with direct manager present** bar chart, you notice that over half of the Sales group's meeting time is spent with their manager present, indicating an opportunity to simultaneously empower employees through delegation and free up manager time for strategic tasks.

 ![Co-attendance scenario](../media/co-attendance-scenario.png)